PRM710/BR_LLM/README.md

 ## 4. Install Python Dependencies (Exact Versions)

 ⚠️ **Please install these packages ONE BY ONE.
-Do NOT copy-paste all together.
+DO NOT COPY-PASTE ALL TOGETHER.
 If even one dependency fails, the entire project will not work.**

 Run each line separately: